OuhscBbmc/redcap-migration/migration-to-new-server.md

   Consider if there are better ways to accomplish these goals, or clearer ways to communicate the ideas.

-Today's definition of "migration" {Will}
+Today's definition of migration {Will}
 ---------

+When we say "migration", we mean transitioning from one (db+web) server to another.

-* database & edocs files are moved.
+* Data files are moved (ie, database & edocs)

+* Decide about the supporting files:

-* Everything else is brand new, including:
+* Option 1 -Everything else is brand new, including:
   * database server & maybe even the database engine
   * REDCap's PHP files
   * config files (eg, php.ini & apache.config)